PremkumarDivakaran/Terraform_Repo/README.md

 Setup
 AWS Credentials: Ensure that your AWS credentials (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY) are added to the GitHub repository secrets.
+Create S3 bucket name - myproj-terraform-state-bucket (change the bucket name as required in code) to store terraform state file

 Repository Secrets:
 Go to your GitHub repository.
 Navigate to Settings > Secrets and variables > Actions.
 Add the following secrets: